Biden to meet with bipartisan senators to discuss infrastructure plan | Politics

 A major sticking point had been how to pay for the investments.
 Biden has pledged not to increase taxes on Americans earning less than $400,000 a year, while Republicans are determined to protect a 2017 cut in corporate taxes.
 Manchin said the framework encompassed a "long list" of so-called pay-fors and that all new spending would be offset with provisions to cover it, but he offered no specifics.

-Democrats in Congress are operating on two tracks.
-While they have been open to a bipartisan deal that could win enough Republican support to clear the Senate, they are also planning to bring up a separate measure with significant additional spending on unconventional infrastructure programs, such as home healthcare for the elderly.
+Congressional Democrats are operating on two tracks.
+While they welcomed a bipartisan deal that could win enough Republican support to clear the Senate, they are also planning to bring up a separate measure with significant additional spending on unconventional infrastructure programs, such as home healthcare for the elderly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)